AngelSam-John/CurrencyCloudQAChallenge/README.md

 2. Import the project in IntelliJ and wait for all the dependecies to be downloaded

 ## Run Project as TestNG and using Maven commands
+1. Please update your login id and apikey in the *Configuration.properties* file present under the *src/main/resources* directory
-1. To Run as junit, right click on the TestRunner file and click on run.
+2. To Run as junit, right click on the TestRunner file and click on run.
 To specify which scenario to execute, specify them as tag in 'TestRunner' file.
-2. Execute as maven using - *mvn test* command in terminal tab of intellij.
+3. Execute as maven using - *mvn test* command in terminal tab of intellij.

 Kindly use the below link for fixing issues when running using maven commands - https://www.baeldung.com/java-lang-unsupportedclassversion